-Your friend may have asked you to keep it a secret or made you promise not to tell anyone.
-They might be frightened of what might happen if someone else knows.
-It is very important that you do tell someone - even if you have promised you would keep it a secret.
-Your friend might get mad at you - but it's better that they are alive and well.
+So, your friend has asked you not to tell anyone?
+They may be frightened of what might happen if someone else knows.
+It’s very important that you do tell someone, even if you’ve promised not to.
+Your friend might get mad at you – but for you, as their friend, it’s more important that you’ve kept them alive and well.

 Encourage your friend to seek help

-It's important your friend seeks help from a parent, counsellor, psychologist, youth worker, teacher or doctor, or one of the helplines mentioned above.
-Although it might seem hard, these people have training to help your friend move to a better, happier place.
+Your friend needs to seek help from a parent or a teacher, or talk to a counsellor, psychologist, youth worker, doctor, or one of the helplines mentioned above.
+Although it might seem hard for them, these people are trained to help others move to a better, happier mindset.

-It’s probably really scary for your friend when they realise they need help.
-Let your friend know that you care and spend time with them.
-Just knowing that somebody cares about them can be reassuring because they may feel very alone and as if no one cares.
+It’s probably really scary for your friend to realise they need help.
+Offer to go with them when they speak to someone about what’s going on.
+Just knowing that somebody cares about them can be reassuring, because they may feel very alone and unloved.

-When you are worried about a friend you might feel stressed or overwhelmed and forget to look after yourself.
-Speak to someone you trust, such as a family member, friend or counsellor and make sure you spend some time doing what you enjoy.
+When you’re worried about a friend, you might feel stressed or overwhelmed and forget to look after yourself.
+Speak to someone you trust, such as a family member, friend or counsellor, and make sure you spend some time doing things you enjoy.
 You may want to play sport, hang out with other friends, listen to music, or go for a walk.